 We are very grateful to the National Trust for the heather.
 It is difficult to locate heather of sufficient length and quantity locally today.
 We have spent many pleasant hours cutting on the Long Mynd.

-A generous grant from the Welsh Churches Acts Fund has enabled us to start the Wednesday Volunteering group, enabling local people to take part in the build.
+A generous grant from the Powys Welsh Church Act Fund has enabled us to start the Wednesday Volunteering group, enabling local people to take part in the build.
 They are constructing a very comfortable barn for our sheep and a much needed woodshed.